xrb936/xrb936.github.io/content/_index.md

       title: 'Hello 你好 👋'
       subtitle: ''
       text: |-
-        I am now pursuing a Ph.D. in Systems Design Engineering with a specialization in Aeronautics at the University of Waterloo.
-My research is being supervised by Dr. Shi Cao, whose profile may be seen [here](https://uwaterloo.ca/systems-design-engineering/profile/s34cao).
-My areas of research focus on pilot performance, flying safety, and cognitive modelling.
+        Rongbing Xu is a research associate in Systems Design Engineering with a focus on aeronautics, currently pursuing a Ph.D. at the University of Waterloo.
+Under the mentorship of [Dr. Shi Cao](https://uwaterloo.ca/systems-design-engineering/profile/s34cao), Xu's research centers on computational cognitive modeling, particularly in the area of pilot performance during pre-flight and take-off procedures.
+He has a strong academic background, holding both a Master's degree in Systems Design Engineering from the University of Waterloo and a Bachelor's degree in Computer Science with a minor in Mathematics from the University of New Mexico.

+        Xu has contributed to several notable publications in prestigious journals and conferences, including the Journal of Aviation/Aerospace Education & Research.
+His professional experience includes roles as a Graduate Teaching Assistant, where he has supported various engineering and computer science courses.
+Xu's work has been recognized through awards such as the Engineering Excellence Master’s Fellowship and the International Amigo Scholarship.
+His research interests and experience position him as a promising scholar in the field of Systems Design Engineering, with a keen focus on advancing human-machine systems in aeronautics.
     design:
       columns: '1'
   # - block: collection